 Mr. Rosser then took up the cross-examination for the defense.
-By a series of questions he made the witness declare that she was rather indefinite about the time on the various occasions of which she testified.
+By a series of questions he made the witness declare that she was rather in definite about the time on the various occasions of which she testified.

-"Did anyone come upstairs where the time to your husband he."

-you were talking to your husband be-sides Mr. Frank?"
+"Did anyone come upstairs where your week talking to your husband beyou were talking to your husband be-sides Mr. Frank?"

 "Yes, Mrs. May Barrett and her daughter and Miss Hall and Miss

 Freeman.

 "Who left first?"
 "Mrs. Barrett and her daughter left and then the other two ladies."
 "You went to the factory about 12:30 the second time?"

 Yes.

-"Was Frank standing in front of the 'Yes.'
+"Was Frank standing in front of the

+Yes."
 "Was the safe door open?"

 w close were you when you to him?"
-"How spoke to him?"
-"I came right into the office and spoke to him."
+"How right into the office and 'I came "I came right into the office and spoke to him."
 "Didn't you surprise him by speaking suddenly?"
 "I don't think so."
 "What happened then?"